Pectoral Implants for Men

 What are the Risks and Complications to Consider for Pec Implants?

 Having highly qualified and Board Certified Plastic Surgeons on-board during a Pectoral Implant Surgery significantly reduce the chances of complications arising.
-Dr. Agullo and Dr. Palladino have many years of experience in the field of cosmetics and have performed several such surgeries on men of all ages.
+Dr. Agullo has many years of experience in the field of cosmetics and has performed several such surgeries on men of all ages.
 Hence, risks and complications resulting from this surgery are quite rare.

 Nonetheless, informing patients about these adverse effects from cosmetic treatments is part of the disclosure philosophy followed by Southwest Plastic Surgery Practice.
 Therefore, during the consultation session, your surgeon will openly talk to you about the complications to look out for.